 Assessment and weighing

 |At least one in-class oral “reaction” to the presentation||15%|

-Only if the total weighted average is insufficient (5.49 or lower), the insufficient grade is the result of an insufficient project, a re-sit of the project is possible (45%).
+Only if the total weighted average is insufficient (5.49 or lower), the insufficient grade is the result of an insufficient grade for the final project and/ or the peer assessment/feedback on the draft of your final project (including those caused by handing it in more than 96 hours after the deadline), a re-sit of these two parts is possible (45%).
 In that case the convener of the course may decide to assign a (new) topic.
-The deadline for this version will be determined by the instructor.
-A re-sit of the other components is not possible.
+A new deadline will be determined in consultation.